dangminhduc/aws-solution-architecture-professional-note/README.md

 ## Cost Management
 - Compute Optimizer creates a dashboard shows you savings and performance improvement opportunities at the account level.
   - Only works with EC2, Lambda and EBS
+  - Default infrastructure metric: recommendation with metric from **14** days period
+  - Enhanced infrastructure metric: recommendation with metric from **90** days period

 ## Global Infrastructure
 - Global Accelerator can only be placed in front of Load Balancers, not CloudFront Distribuitions.